White Bean Tuna Salad

 • It’s loaded with bold, vibrant flavors.

-• Most ingredients come from the pantry.
+• Most ingredients are probably already in your pantry.

-• It’s portable so it’s a great grab-and-go lunch.
+• It’s portable, so it’s a great grab-and-go lunch.

 Salad in serving bowl with serving utensils.

-How to Make Tuna, White Bean and Artichoke Salad:
+How to Make White Bean Tuna Salad:

 Recipe Ingredients: